Chronic Wasting Disease Surveillance Program

 Chronic wasting disease (CWD) is a fatal neurologic illness of cervids, which include deer, elk, moose, and caribou.
 CWD is caused by an infectious prion protein and transmitted from animal to animal or through contaminated environments.
 Most animals with CWD appear normal until the end stages of the disease when they show signs of weight loss, lethargy, drooping ears, excessive salivation and urination, and loss of fear of people.
 There is no cure for CWD.

-As of summer 2023, CWD has not been detected in Washington, but has been detected in 30 states and four Canadian Provinces.
-Testing tissue samples collected from the head and neck of carcasses is the only way to determine if an animal is infected with CWD.
+CWD has been detected in 35 states and four Canadian Provinces.
+Testing tissue samples collected from the head of carcasses is the only way to determine if an animal is infected with CWD.

 For information on CWD testing work and efforts between July 2021 and June 2022. read the Chronic Wasting Disease Surveillance Program Annual Report.